Opioids and Opiates Withdrawal Timeline

 icon

 It’s generally not recommended to detox from opioids at home.
-Aside from the extreme discomfort and possible complications of opioid withdrawal, there’s a high risk of relapse simply to alleviate withdrawal symptoms.[15]
+Aside from the extreme discomfort and possible complications of opioid withdrawal, there’s a high risk of relapse to alleviate withdrawal symptoms.[15]
 After a period of abstinence – even a short period – that relapse can result in a potentially fatal overdose.

 Sources